NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 you how to process a narrow angle MOC stereo pair that covered a portion of Hrad Vallis.
-In this section we will show you more examples, some of which exhibit a problem common to stereo pairs from linescan imagers: “spacecraft jitter” is caused by oscillations of the spacecraft due to the movement of other spacecraft hardware.
+In this section we will show you more examples, some of which exhibit a problem common to stereo pairs from linescan imagers: ``spacecraft jitter`` is caused by oscillations of the spacecraft due to the movement of other spacecraft hardware.
 All spacecraft wobble around to some degree but some are particularly susceptible.